xmtp/example-chat-react/README.md

 ![x-red-sm](https://user-images.githubusercontent.com/510695/163488403-1fb37e86-c673-4b48-954e-8460ae4d4b05.png)

-**This example chat application demonstrates the core concepts and capabilities of the XMTP Client SDK.** It is built with React, [Next.js](https://nextjs.org/), and the [`xmtp-js`](https://github.com/xmtp/xmtp-js) client library.
-The application is capable of sending and receiving messages via the [XMTP Labs](https://xmtp.com) development network, with no performance guarantees and [notable limitations](#limitations) to its functionality.
+**Example chat application demonstrating the core concepts and capabilities of the XMTP client SDK**

+This application is built with React, [Next.js](https://nextjs.org/), and the [`xmtp-js` client SDK](https://github.com/xmtp/xmtp-js).

+The application sends and receives messages using the XMTP `dev` network environment, with some **[notable limitations](#limitations)**.

-It is maintained by [XMTP Labs](https://xmtp.com) and distributed under [MIT License](./LICENSE) for learning about and developing applications that utilize the XMTP decentralized communication protocol.
+This application is maintained by [XMTP Labs](https://xmtp.com) and distributed under [MIT License](./LICENSE) for learning about and developing applications built with XMTP, a messaging protocol and decentralized communication network for blockchain wallets.

-**All wallets and messages are forcibly deleted from the development network on Mondays.**

-## Disclaimer

-The XMTP protocol is in the early stages of development.
-This software is being provided for evaluation, feedback, and community contribution.
-It has not undergone a formal security audit and is not intended for production applications.
-Significant breaking revisions should be expected.

 ## Getting Started